Loway/OpenQueueMetricsAddOns/ansible-fusionpbx/README.md

 This Ansible task does the following:

 - connects to each FusionPBX system
-- installs Uniloader via `yum`
+- installs or updates Uniloader
+- checks that all supplied credentials are valid
 - installs service `uniloader-freeswitch` to download events from FusionPBX and starts it at boot
+- sets log rotation
 - installs service `uniloader-splitter` to send the correct events to each tenant and starts it at boot
+- installs `audiovault`
-- creates a splitter file with your rules on each box
+- creates a splitter file with your rules on each machine
+- creates an AudioVault configuration file
 - restarts the services to pick up changes if needed
 - pulls configuration data (queues and agents) from each FusionPBX tenant and pushes them to the correct QueueMetrics Live instance, so that they remain in sync.
 This can be done on each run or just once